Gravity-Rail/railbot/README.md

 # Overview

+The purpose of this repo is to give as many people as possible the ability to write and package code that can be run on robots, with a focus on integrating cloud LLMs with embedded code and models for the purposes of learning and entertainment.

+I want this code to be as accessible as possible.
+I would love to get feedback on making setup simpler and more robust across as many developer environments as possible.
+I want to make it possible to become a robotics expert without ever needing anything more than a cheap Linux, Windows or Mac computer.

     I am gradually trying to generalize this code as well as introduce more sophisticated integration between LLMs, multimodal, vision and audio models (TTS/STT).
 My goal is to find ways to manage the trade-offs between on-device, on-premise and cloud computing to maximise the utility of these robots without requiring radical new technologies or approaches.

 One way to think about it might be "LangChain for robots" - a place where people can quickly implement new techniques and get feedback on them.